 About the course

-As a healthcare professional taking the Postgraduate Certificate in Patient Safety, you will gain a deeper understanding of quality improvement and systems changes to create better patient outcomes.
+As a healthcare professional taking the Postgraduate Certificate in Patient Safety and Quality Improvement, you will gain a deeper understanding of the factors influencing patient safety, how these factors interact with each other and how to investigate safety problems.
+You will learn about quality improvement approaches and how to work with complex systems so as to improve care for patients.

-The Postgraduate Certificate (PGCert) is a part-time course for healthcare professionals, offered by the Department for Continuing Education in collaboration with the Nuffield Department of Surgical Sciences.
+The Postgraduate Certificate (PGCert) in Patient Safety and Quality Improvement is a part-time course for healthcare professionals, offered by the Department for Continuing Education in collaboration with the Nuffield Department of Surgical Sciences.
 It can be completed in one year (though two years is possible), and consists of three modules, each a week long and taught in Oxford.
-The department provides online support and e-Library access for distance learning on either side of the Oxford weeks.
+The department provides online support and e-Library access for distance learning on either side of the Oxford-based weeks.

-The PGCert in Patient Safety is designed to provide an understanding of:
+The PGCert in Patient Safety and Quality Improvement is designed to give you an understanding of:

-- the techniques for implementing, sustaining and measuring systems change
+- techniques for implementing, sustaining and measuring systems change

 There is a growing evidence base that quality improvement and human factors-based projects in healthcare have real impact on clinical outcomes for patients.
 The University of Oxford has a strong research base in patient safety, and this course benefits from the researchers’ intensive collaboration with clinicians.

-The course will appeal to doctors, nurses, managers, and other healthcare professionals who have an interest in patient safety.
+The course will appeal to doctors, nurses, allied health professionals, managers and others who have an interest in patient safety and quality improvement.

-You will attend two core modules and one option module.
+You will attend two core modules and one optional module.
 The core modules are:

 - Quality Improvement Science and Systems Analysis